vioil/vioil.github.io/index.md

 VIVO 2015 Program Planning Committee and Session Chair

+### Board co-chair

+Co-chair of the Executive Board of Directors: FORCE11 - The Future of Research Communication and e-Scholarship (October 2019 -)

 ### Board Member

-Force11 - The Future of Research Communication and e-Scholarship (January 2018 - January 2021)
+FORCE11 - The Future of Research Communication and e-Scholarship (January 2018 -)

 ### Editorial Board Member